Anthony Eden: Suez (1956)

-The Suez Canal was of lesser economic importance to the US, which acquired only 15 per cent of its oil through that route (compared to well over half of the total oil supply to Britain) at the time.
+The Suez Canal was of lesser economic importance to the US, which at the time acquired only 15 per cent of its oil through that route, compared to well over half of the total oil supply to Britain.
 Eisenhower wanted to broker international peace in "fragile" regions.
 He did not see Nasser as a serious threat to the West, but he was concerned that the Soviets, who were well known to want a permanent warm water base for their Black Sea Fleet in the Mediterranean, might side with Egypt.
 Eisenhower feared a pro-Soviet backlash amongst the Arab nations if, as seemed likely, Egypt suffered an humiliating defeat at the hands of the British, French and Israelis.

 Eden, who faced domestic pressure from his party to take action, as well as stopping the decline of British influence in the Middle East, had ignored Britain's financial dependence on the US in the wake of the Second World War, and had assumed the US would automatically endorse whatever action taken by its closest ally.
 At the 'Law not War' rally in Trafalgar Square on 4 November 1956, Eden was ridiculed by Aneurin Bevan: Sir Anthony Eden has been pretending that he is now invading Egypt to strengthen the United Nations.
 Every burglar of course could say the same thing; he could argue that he was entering the house to train the police.
 So, if Sir Anthony Eden is sincere in what he is saying, and he may be, then he is too stupid to be a prime minister.
 Public opinion was mixed; some historians think that the majority of public opinion in the UK was on Eden's side.

 Eden was forced to bow to American diplomatic and financial pressure, and protests at home, by calling a ceasefire when Anglo-French forces had captured only 23 mi of the 120 mi of the canal.
 With the US threatening to withdraw its financial support for the pound sterling, the cabinet divided and the Chancellor of the Exchequer Harold Macmillan threatening to resign unless an immediate ceasefire was called, Eden was under immense pressure.
 He considered defying the calls until the commander on the ground told him it could take up to six days for the Anglo-French troops to secure the entire Canal zone.
 Therefore, a ceasefire was called at quarter past midnight on 7 November.

 In his 1987 memoir Spycatcher, the MI5 officer Peter Wright said that, following the imposed ending to the military operation, Eden reactivated the assassination option for a second time.
-However, all MI6 agents in Egypt had been caught by up by Nasser’s General Intelligence Service, and a new operation, using renegade Egyptian officers, was drawn up.
+However, all MI6 agents in Egypt had been caught by Nasser’s General Intelligence Service, and a new operation, using renegade Egyptian officers, was drawn up.
 It failed principally because the cache of weapons which had been hidden on the outskirts of Cairo was found to be defective.